Sadia-Noor/Multilingual-Emotion-Detection-XLM-RoBERTa/README.md

 ## 📌 Project Note

 This project is part of **[SemEval 2025 Task 11](https://github.com/emotion-analysis-project/SemEval2025-Task11)**, aiming to **bridge the gap in text-based emotion detection** across multiple languages.
 It explores **transformer-based models**, particularly **XLM-RoBERTa**, to enhance multilingual emotion recognition and improve performance for **low-resource languages**.

+## 📩 Contact
+If you need access to the dataset or the project report, feel free to reach out at **sadianoor090@gmail.com**.